 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

-Other (#2) may include additional assets, such as cash, cash equivalents, derivatives and collective investment schemes.
+Other (#2) mainly comprises sovereign and local authority bonds and may include additional assets, such as cash, cash equivalents, derivatives and collective investment schemes.
 No specific environmental or social safeguards are applied to Other (#2).